zhl355/ICRA2020_RG_SDDM/README.md

     python main_dense_unknown.py
     ```

-* Create and Display 3D video for dense environment simulation.[about 1.5 minutes]
+* Create and Display 3D video for dense environment simulation.[about 1.5 minutes].
+It is not easy to run this using Docker.

   ```py
   python main_dense_video3D.py